QUALITY DECLARATION - SUMMARY

-Australian Bureau of Statistics (ABS) estimates and projections of the Aboriginal and Torres Strait Islander (Indigenous) population of Australia are based on experimental population estimates derived from the most recent Census of Population and Housing (currently 2006) and Post Enumeration Survey.
-Assumptions on past and future levels of the components of population change are applied to this base population in order to produce estimates (for earlier reference years) and projections (for future reference years).
+Australian Bureau of Statistics (ABS) estimates and projections of the Aboriginal and Torres Strait Islander population of Australia are based on population estimates derived from the most recent Census of Population and Housing (currently 2011) and Post Enumeration Survey as well as data from the birth and death registration collections.
+Assumptions about past and future levels of the components of population change are applied to the base Census population in order to produce estimates (for earlier reference years) and projections (for future reference years).

-Assumptions are derived from an analysis of data sourced from a variety of institutional environments.
+Assumptions are derived from an analysis of data sourced form a variety of institutional environments.
 Much of this data is administrative by-product data collected by other organisations.
-Assumptions on fertility and mortality are based on births and deaths statistics extracted from registers administered by the various State and Territory Registrars of Births, Deaths and Marriages.
+Assumptions on fertility and mortality are based on births and deaths statistics extracted from registers administered by the various state and territory registrars of births, deaths and marriages.

-Assumptions have been formulated on the basis of past demographic trends, in conjunction with consultation with various individuals and government department representatives at the national and state/territory level.
-Consultation occurred between May and July 2009, after which the assumptions were finalised.
+Assumptions have been formulated on the basis of past demographic trends, in conjunction with consultation with various experts and government department representatives at the national and state/territory level.
+Consultation occurred between November 2013 and February 2014, after which the assumptions were finalised.

-The estimates and projections presented in this publication are based on results of the 2006 Census of Population and Housing, adjusted for net undercount as measured by the Post Enumeration Survey (PES).
-The goal of the census is to obtain a complete measure of the number and characteristics of people in Australia on census night and their dwellings.
+The estimates and projections presented in this release are based on results of the 2011 Census of Population and Housing, adjusted for net undercount as measured by the Post Enumeration Survey (PES).
+The goal of the Census is to obtain a complete measure of the number, and characteristics, of people in Australia on Census night and their dwellings.

 While the assumptions are formulated on the basis of an assessment of past demographic trends, there is no certainty that any of the assumptions will be realised.
-In addition, the assumptions do not attempt to allow for non-demographic factors (such as major government policy decisions, economic factors, catastrophes, wars, epidemics or significant health treatment improvements) which may affect future demographic behaviour or outcomes.
+In addition, the assumptions do not attempt to allow for non-demographic factors (such as major government policy decisions, economic factors, natural disasters, epidemics or significant health treatment improvements) which may affect future demographic behaviour or outcomes.

 ABS population projections are not intended as predictions or forecasts, and should not be considered as such.
 Rather, they are illustrations of growth and change in the population that would occur if the assumptions were to prevail over the projection period.

-This publication contains notes on the assumptions and methods used to produce the Indigenous population estimates and projections.
-It also contains Explanatory Notes and Glossary that provide information on the data sources, terminology, classifications and other technical aspects associated with these statistics.
+This release contains information about the assumptions and methods used to produce the Aboriginal and Torres Strait Islander population estimates and projections.
+It also contains Explanatory Notes and Glossary that provide information on the data sources, terminology, classifications and other technical aspects associated with these statistics and their use.

-ABS Indigenous population projections are available in a variety of formats on the ABS web site under the 3238.0 product family.
-The formats available are:
+ABS Aboriginal and Torres Strait Islander population projections are available in a variety of formats on the ABS web site under the 3238.0 product family.
+The formats are available are:

 - Main Features, which contains commentary on key figures;